dlundgaard/QuantitativePhenomenology/README.md

 Companion repository of the B.Sc.
-Cognitive Science thesis paper, [_Quantitative Phenomenology: Embedding Psychedelic Trip Reports_]().
+Cognitive Science thesis submission, [_Quantitative Phenomenology: Embedding Psychedelic Trip Reports_](https://dlundgaard.github.io/QuantitativePhenomenology/paper/paper.pdf).

 - Data collection was conducted using functionality defined in `analysis/scraper.ipynb`.
 - `analysis/embedder.py` was used to parallelize the process of computing embeddings.